salanisor/oracle_rhel_tunning/README.md

 ```
 kernel.sem = 250 32000 100 128
 ```
-While the value of the FS.FILE-MAX parameter varies upon every environment, this reference environment sets the value at `6815744`.
-Oracle recommends a value no smaller than 6815744.
+While the value of the **FS.FILE-MAX** parameter varies upon every environment, this reference environment sets the value at `6815744`.
+Oracle recommends a value no smaller than `6815744`.
 Due to the calculation in the above example equating to 5050858, the minimum Oracle recommended value is used.
-In order to add FS .
-FILE - MAX to 6815744, modify the `/etc/sysctl.conf` file on each node of the Oracle RAC cluster as follows:
+In order to add **FS.FILE-MAX** to `6815744`, modify the `/etc/sysctl.conf` file on each node of the Oracle RAC cluster as follows:
 ```
 fs.file-max = 6815744
 ```

+The kernel parameter **FS.AIO-MAX** - NR sets the maximum number of current asynchronous I/O requests.
+Oracle recommends setting the value to `1048576`.
+In order to add **FS-AIO-MAX-NR** to `1048576`, modify the `/etc/sysctl.conf` file on each node of the Oracle RAC cluster as follows:

 ```
 fs.aio-max-nr = 1048576
 ```

+Oracle recommends that the ephemeral default port range be set starting at `9000` to `65500`.
+This ensures that all well known ports used by Oracle and other applications are avoided.
+To set the ephemeral port range, modify the `/etc/sysctl.conf` file on each node of the Oracle RAC Database cluster and add the following line.
 ```
 net.ipv4.ip_local_port_range = 9000 65499
 ```

-Optimizing the network settings for the default and maximum buffers for the application sockets in Oracle is done by setting static sizes to RMEM and WMEM .
-The RMEM parameter represents the receive buffer size, while the WMEM represents the send buffer size.
+Optimizing the network settings for the default and maximum buffers for the application sockets in Oracle is done by setting static sizes to **RMEM** and **WMEM** .
+The **RMEM** parameter represents the receive buffer size, while the WMEM represents the send buffer size.
 The recommended values by Oracle are configured within the /etc/sysctl.conf file on each node of the Oracle RAC cluster.